zhutoutoutousan/A-study-note-as-a-beginner/software/_log/log-SW_AWS.md

   - Enough composure
   - Enough alignment with self and pre-vision of growth path
   - If you can't even adopt and internalize the ability to use this mindset to empower yourself and clear out a path, then you really have no business working as a consultant
+  - 2021/10/9: Create a second-line sophistication to this mind-set to prevent core damage and encapsulate this neural change
 - Up-tight risk control
   - Manage all parts of your time to ensure a full commitment with minimum risk
 #### Resources